 Note: I’m not a lawyer, and this is not to be taken as legal advice.
 Please consult your attorney for legal advice on this matter.

-New bloggers with no retail presence are very unlikely to face litigation under the Americans with Disabilities Act.
+New bloggers with no retail presence are unlikely to face litigation under the Americans with Disabilities Act.
 But, the odds aren’t zero.
 Let’s get into what the ADA is, how to make your website more compliant, and if this is something you need to lose sleep over at night.

 How Many Websites Are Sued Each Year for ADA Violations?